melezhik/sparky/README.md

     $ nano utils/install-sparky-web-.pl6 # change working directory, user and root directory
     $ sparrowdo --sparrowfile=utils/install-sparky-web-systemd.pl6 --no_sudo --localhost

 # Creating first sparky project

 Sparky project is just a directory located at the sparky root directory:

     $ mkdir ~/.sparky/projects/bailador-app

-# Writting build scenario
+# Build scenario

-Sparky is heavily based on Sparrowdo, so I encourage you to read [Sparrowdo docs](https://github.com/melezhik/sparrowdo) _to know how to write Sparky scenarios_.
+Sparky is built on Sparrowdo, read [Sparrowdo](https://github.com/melezhik/sparrowdo) _to know how to write Sparky scenarios_.

 Here is a short example.